On-Chip Nonreciprocal Superconducting Frequency Multiplier for Cryogenic Millimeter-Wave Multiplexed Control: Discussions

 \subsection{Theoretical Model of Engineered Non-Markovian Dynamics}

+While the nonreciprocal frequency-multiplexed bus offers compelling advantages in I/O reduction and crosstalk suppression, realizing its full potential for coherence enhancement at millimeter-wave frequencies will necessitate continued progress in qubit materials and fabrication to overcome intrinsic loss mechanisms that become more pronounced at higher operating frequencies.
 The suppression of decoherence in the controlled system can be understood within the framework of non-Markovian open quantum systems.
 For the uncontrolled, Markovian case, the dynamics of the density matrix \( \rho(t) \) is governed by the Lindblad master equation

 becomes time-dependent and can transiently attain negative values in the controlled case, a direct signature of quantum non-Markovianity and information backflow from the environment.
 This contrasts sharply with the constant \( \gamma_{\text{eff}}(t) = \gamma \) of the uncontrolled Markovian system.